Building 12, N036

 network that uses optical communication.

 How LCRD would work:

 The Laser Communications Relay Demonstration (LCRD) will demonstrate long-awaited operational capability for a space-based laser communications relay.
 One of three projects selected by NASA's Office of the Chief Technologist (OCT) for a trial run, the demonstration involves a hosted payload on a commercial communications satellite developed by Space Systems/Loral, of Palo Alto, Calif., and two specially equipped ground stations in California and New Mexico.
-The demonstration is expected to launch in 2016 and operate for two years.
+The demonstration is expected to operate for two years.
 It consists of two optical communications terminals in space and will enable real-time forwarding and storage of data up to 1.25 Gbps (coded) / 2.880 Gbps (uncoded).